deepserket/walkdir-telegram-bot/README.md

 This script is in alpha, so there may be several problems like files that are not read etc ... (no, your pc is not likely to explode)

-The limit of (vertical) buttons is 52 (but it wasn't 42 the answer to everything?)
-So you can see up to 52 files and directories.

 The telegram limit of the data that each button can hold is 64 bytes, so files or directories with a name longer than 63 bytes are not shown.

 The limit of files that bots can upload is 50MB.